List of tallest buildings in Surabaya

-Surabaya is the capital of East Java province and second largest city in Indonesia.
+Surabaya is the capital of East Java province and second largest city in Indonesia after Jakarta.
 It is also one of the oldest cities in Southeast Asia and was the largest city in Dutch East Indies.
 The city is home to numerous high rise buildings.
-The city is currently going through the stage of transforming its skylines in the process of development of high rise skyscrapers, which include commercial, shopping malls, apartments, condominiums, and hotels.
+The city is currently going through the stage of transforming its skylines in the process of development of high rise skyscrapers, including commercial, shopping malls, apartments, condominiums, and hotels.
 At present there are more than twenty completed 150m+ skyscrapers and another ten are under construction.